 - What should I consider before selecting wallpaper?
 Look, lifestyle and room size all factor into selecting a type or style of wallpaper.
 Grass cloth paper provides a classic touch, but if your child plays Picasso on the wall, there’s no washing it off.
 Consider vinyl-coated wallpaper with kids and in well-worn areas.
 Pay attention to print size as well.
 If you’re not planning on staying in your home for several years, pick a neutral wallpaper color.

 - DIY or hire a contractor?

 - Installation: Homeowners should consider hiring a skilled craftsperson to apply wallpaper for the best outcome.
 Check references before hiring a wallpaper company, as well as check to make sure the company is insured.
 That way, if the company does damage a wall, their insurance will cover the damages.

 - Removal: There are tools homeowners can use, but stripping is a tedious job.
 A professional can save time and energy by completely removing the paper and paste with non-toxic chemicals, skimming the walls, which involves filling holes and repairing chips and dents – sanding, and then any adding any needed touchups so the wall is ready to prime or paint.

 - What will it cost me?

-- Installation: Wallpaper can cost $10 to $100 or more per roll, depending on styles and the manufacturer.
+- cost $10 to $100 or more per roll, depending on styles and the manufacturer.
 To determine how much you’ll need, experts advise getting a professional measurement that accounts for breaks in the wall, such as a window or stairwell.
 Labor rates — like paper prices — vary widely by the job.